r57-labs/chaos/README.md

 chaos is an 'origin' IP scanner developed by RST in collaboration with ChatGPT.
 It is a niche utility with an intended audience of mostly penetration testers and bug hunters.

+An origin-IP is a term-of-art expression describing the final public IP destination for websites that are publicly served via 3rd parties.
+If you'd like to understand more about why anyone might be interested in Origin-IPs, [please check out our blog post](https://r57labs.com/labs_chaos).

 chaos was rapidly prototyped from idea to functional proof-of-concept in less than 24 hours using our principles of DevOps with ChatGPT.

     usage: chaos.py [-h] -f FQDN -i IP [-a AGENT] [-C] [-D] [-j JITTER] [-o OUTPUT] [-p PORTS] [-P] [-r] [-s SLEEP] [-t TIMEOUT] [-T] [-v] [-x]